Lekensteyn/pdf.js-wiki/Contributing.md

 ```
 cp test/resources/browser_manifests/browser_manifest.json.example test/resources/browser_manifests/browser_manifest.json
 ```
 Then edit the manifest and make sure it points to the browser(s) you want to use for generating the reference images.
-Optionally, you can add `"headless": true` to run the tests without a browser window.
+Optionally, you can add `"headless": true` to entries to run the tests without a browser window.

 Now we can generate the reference images: